 HSPs perform poorly when you are watching over their shoulders, so avoid “keeping an eye on them’

 Since they are so sensitive to the social environment, they can also function as canaries in the coal mine to give out early warnings of impending troubles.

 HSPs & Relationships

-Elaine Aron says that HSPs tend to fall in love harder than others while some others rarely do because they present the avoidant attachment style.
+Elaine Aron says that while some HSPs tend to fall in love harder than others, some others rarely do because they have an avoidant attachment style.

-But she also adds that “rarely” is not never and when they do, they an fall in love very hard.
+But she also adds that “rarely” is not never and when they do, they can fall in love very hard.